EPA blocks CNN and Associated Press journalists from attending Pruitt speech

 "This was simply an issue of the room reaching capacity, which reporters were aware of prior to the event," Wilcox said.

 A report published by The Hill, however, said a handful of seats in the press section remained vacant by the time Pruitt began speaking.
-A photo obtained by CNN also showed space for cameras.
+Another reporter told Politico there were dozens of empty seats in the room, and a photo obtained by CNN also showed space for cameras.

 Additionally, the Associated Press said in a story that one of its reporters, denied entry, was grabbed by security guards and forcibly shoved out of the building after asking to speak to an EPA public affairs person.
-A CNN photographer saw the Associated Press journalist being shoved out of the building by a uniformed guard, and the Associated Press journalist recounted the incident to CNN immediately after it took place.
+A CNN photographer saw the female journalist being shoved out of the building by a uniformed guard, and the Associated Press journalist recounted the incident to CNN immediately after it took place.

 When reached by phone and asked about the Associated Press report, Wilcox declined to comment to CNN beyond his original statement, which said he was "unaware of the individual situation that has been reported."